 Innovation Research Program

-ADVANCING SCIENTIFIC KNOWLEDGE, APPLYING SOLUTIONS.
+ADVANCING SCIENTIFIC KNOWLEDGE, APPLYING SOLUTIONS TO OUR TOUGHEST CHALLENGES.

 The DRI Foundation created the Innovation Research Program (IRP) to increase the opportunities for DRI’s faculty and technical staff to succeed in their research by financially supporting their very best ideas.
 This financial support enhances DRI’s reputation as a world leader in critical environmental research and attracts talented scientists to the Institute.

-During this fiscal year (July 2018-June 2019), the DRI Foundation’s goal is to raise $1 million, all of which will go directly to scientists as they carry on DRI’s legacy of bringing scientific knowledge to bear on society.
+Innovation Research Program (IRP) funds go directly to scientists as they carry on DRI’s legacy of bringing scientific knowledge to bear on society.
 With a gift to the IRP this year, you too can be part of the future of environmental research.

-2018 IRP SEED GRANT PROJECTS
+Round One – 2018 IRP SEED GRANT PROJECTS

 In October 2018, the DRI Foundation announced the first round of seed grants awarded by the IRP.
 Thanks to the support of generous donors, $257,000 was awarded to eight teams of researchers that will be exploring innovative ideas related not only to human health and welfare but also to the well-being of the natural systems we depend on.
 The research teams will complete these projects over the course of the next year.